Blocking sets, minimal codes and trifferent codes: Introduction

 \begin{thm} There is an absolute constant $c$, such that for every prime power $q$, and $k$ large enough, we can explicitly construct $c (q + 1) k$ lines through the origin in $\mathbb{F}_q^k$ whose union blocks every codimension-$2$ affine subspace, thus implying

 \end{thm}

 Our construction is based on a recent breakthrough on explicit constructions of strong blocking sets~\cite{abdn2022}.
-By restricting to $q = 3$, and using a different construction of strong blocking sets~\cite{bartoli2021small}, we obtain a new explicit construction of linear trifferent codes, which improves the current best explicit construction of length-$n$ linear trifferent codes with dimension $n/112$~\cite{wx2001}.
+By restricting to $q = 3$, and using a different construction of strong blocking sets~\cite{bartoli2021small}, we obtain a new explicit construction of linear trifferent codes, which improves the current best explicit construction of length-$n$ linear trifferent codes from dimension $n/112$ (obtained in ~\cite{wx2001}) to dimension $n/48$.
+By using a linear trifferent code of dimension $6$ in $\mathbb{F}_3^{24}$ and standard concatenation with algebraic geometric codes, we prove the following.

-\begin{thm} There exists an infinite sequence of lengths $n$ for which there is an explicit construction of linear trifferent codes of dimension $\lceil 7n/240 \rceil$. \end{thm}
+\begin{thm} There exists an infinite sequence of lengths $n$ for which there is an explicit construction of linear trifferent codes of dimension $\lceil 23n/312 \rceil$. \end{thm}